invité de l’exposition

 A work to look at.
 A work to listen to.

-This triptych explores the inner movement of matter, the fluid memory of forms, the energy that circulates between the visible and invisible.
+This triptych explores the inner movement of matter, the fluid memory of forms, and the energy that circulates between the visible and the invisible.

 Water is present without being represented.
-It can be seen in the ripples, textures and density of the blue.
-It absorbs, pulses and holds.
+It can be sensed in the undulations, textures, and density of the blue.
+It absorbs, pulses, and retains.

-Presented for the first time at Caen’s Saint-Nicolas church, this work is part of the exhibition L’eau vue par les artistes (#MillénaireCaen2025 – September), resonating with the architecture of and the silence it invites us to listen to.
+Presented for the first time at the Saint-Nicolas church in Caen, this work is part of the exhibition L’eau vue par les artistes (#MillénaireCaen2025 – September), resonating with the architecture of the place and the silence it invites us to listen to.

 ML280